 “When inquiry is alive inside you, every thought you think ends with a question mark, not a period.
 And that is the end of suffering.” — Byron Katie

-I am wondering: How can I live in between the lines?
+How can you live in between the lines?
 Communicate with the questions?
 Keep curiosity alive?
 Feel free?
-This is what came up.

 Just the Questions, a Poem for (Compassionate) Self-Inquiry